Massittha/Data-portfolio/README.md

-# data_portfolio
+# My data portfolio
-Collection of my data science related code
+This repository is a collection of data science related projects I have done during my master's and while attending a data science bootcamp by datarockie.
+It involves data querrying with SQL and programming in python and R from basic to building machine learning models.